eralpship/web-dev-workshop/docs/graphql-mutations.md

 `;
 ```

-Then to put all of these together create `RobotDetailPage` page component.
+Then, to put all of these together create a `RobotDetailPage` page component:

 **src/pages/RobotDetailPage.tsx**